edumunozsala/question-answering-pinecone-sts/README.md

 - extractive question answering notebook: In this notebook we generate the answers in an extractive approach.
 - abstractive question answering notebook: In this notebook we try to generate the answers in an abstractive approach.
+- NER semantic search: An very simple example on how to use NER to search for relevant articles.

 ## Contributing
 If you find some bug or typo, please let me know or fixit and push it to be analyzed.